Wolves in Wisconsin

 The Wolf Advisory Committee, a diverse group representing government agencies, non-governmental organizations, tribal interests and conservation groups, meets to discuss issues relating to wolf management.
 The committee advises the Wildlife Leadership Team on a variety of topics such as hunting regulations, conflict management, surveys and research priorities.

 Committee meeting information

-The Wolf Advisory Committee has not convened since management authority of wolves was reverted back to the federal government.
+The Wolf Advisory Committee has not convened since management authority of wolves was reverted back to the federal government in early 2015.

 - 2020 Wolf Monitoring Report